strangedev/saltstack-pillar-examples/users/README.md

 - fullname: The user's full name

+## `alumni`: List of Strings

+A list of usernames of users, who should not have a account anymore.
+Users listed here will be removed and all of their data will be purged.

 ## `groups`: Mapping of Lists of Strings

 A mapping of generic group names (see groupnames pillar) to members of the group.